What to Serve with Teriyaki Chicken: 17 Side Dishes You’ll Want Now

-Deciding what to serve with teriyaki chicken and pairing your main dish with other wonderful fresh flavors like asparagus, corn on the cob, and even mashed potatoes will work well every time.
+Deciding what to serve with teriyaki chicken and pairing your main dish with other wonderful fresh flavors like an asparagus appetizer or side, corn on the cob, and even mashed potatoes will work well every time.

 While most people think that teriyaki sauce came from Japan, it is a strictly American invention.